earion68/lyra/README.md

 ## Technologies represented

-Examples of technologies visible in the diagram include:
+Technologies visible in the diagram include:

 - Ubuntu and Linux-based self-hosting.
 - KVM virtualization.